 Do ESA Letters Expire For Housing?

-The documentation requirement for ESAs under housing laws is similar in many ways to the requirements under the ACAA.
-For purposes of housing, a tenant needs an ESA letter issued by a licensed healthcare professional establishing their need for an emotional support animal.
-Unlike air travel rules, the Fair Housing Act and guidance from the U.S. Department of Housing are silent on the issue of whether an ESA letter for housing expires.
+To fulfill the ESA documentation requirement for housing purposes, a tenant needs an ESA letter issued by a licensed healthcare professional establishing their need for an emotional support animal.
+However, the Fair Housing Act and guidance from the U.S. Department of Housing are silent on the issue of whether an ESA letter for housing expires.

-Despite the lack of definitive guidance, it is recommended that ESA letters for housing also be renewed at least once a year for the following reasons:
+Despite the lack of definitive guidance, it is recommended that ESA letters for housing are renewed at least once a year for the following reasons:

-- Many housing providers and landlords will refuse to accept an ESA letter that is dated more than a year.
-They will ask the tenant to submit a more recent ESA letter to prove their need for an ESA is still relevant.
+- Many housing providers and landlords will refuse to accept an ESA letter dated over one year ago.
+They will ask the tenant to submit a recent ESA letter to prove their need for an ESA is still relevant.

 - A therapist may not validate an ESA letter if it is outdated.
 Under Fair Housing rules, landlords are not allowed to pry into the tenant’s medical history or request sensitive details regarding the tenant’s condition.
-The landlord can however verify that the licensed professional did in fact recommend an emotional support animal for a particular tenant.
+However, the landlord can verify that the licensed professional did in fact recommend an emotional support animal for a particular tenant.

-In a situation where a landlord reaches out for confirmation, a healthcare professional may not be comfortable with providing verification of an ESA recommendation if the ESA letter on file for the individual is very dated.
+In a situation where a landlord reaches out for confirmation, a healthcare professional may not be comfortable with verifying an ESA recommendation if the ESA letter on file is dated.
 The healthcare professional may need to conduct a more recent evaluation of the individual’s situation and issue a current ESA letter before confirming their recommendation with a third party.

 For these reasons, it is recommended that tenants also update their ESA letters at least annually.